mverleg/apivolve_generator_api/README.md

 # Apivolve generator API

-This project is part of Apivolve, more details about that in https://github.com/mverleg/apivolve .
+This project is part of [Apivolve](https://github.com/mverleg/apivolve).

 If you want to create your own code generator for Apivolve, you do not need to extend Apivolve, just this small library is enough.